msgpack/msgpack-javascript/README.md

 https://msgpack.org/

-This library is compatible with the "August 2017" revision of MessagePack specification at the point where timestamp ext was added.
+This library is a universal JavaScript, which suppors both browsers and NodeJS.
+In addition, because it is implemented in TypeScript, type definition files (`d.ts`) are bundled in the distribution.

 ## Synopsis